Join our list

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.

-We’re on the cusp of 2021, and it’s time to think about your travel plans for the coming year.
+It’s time to think about your travel plans for 2021.
 Perhaps you have travel booked, or maybe you’re just thinking about it.
 Either way, these are some travel trends and important things to know and consider before booking and traveling in the coming year and beyond.

 Timing is everything

 It’s true — timing plays a big part in traveling in 2021.
-Taking trips in January of 2021 may be very different from holiday travel in 2021.
-We can’t predict the future, but it may be best to consider summer travel for 2021.
+Taking trips in January of 2021 will be different from holiday travel in 2021.
+We can’t predict the future, but it may be best to consider fall and winter travel this year.

 Booking cancellable/changeable travel will still be key